Electric vs Air-Driven Dental Handpieces: Key Differences You Need to Know

 Electric vs Air Driven Dental Handpieces

-Power Source: Electricity vs Compressed Air
+Power Source: Electricity vs. Compressed Air

-The fundamental difference between electric and air-driven handpieces lies in their power source.
-Electric handpieces are powered by an electric motor, which converts electrical energy into rotational motion.
-These handpieces require an electrical connection or a rechargeable battery pack to operate.
-On the other hand, air-driven handpieces rely on compressed air to spin a turbine and generate rotational force.
-The compressed air is typically supplied by an in-office compressor system.
+The primary distinction between electric and air-driven handpieces is their power sourceElectric handpieces utilize an electric motor that converts electrical energy into rotational motion.
+These devices require either a direct electrical connection or a rechargeable battery pack for operation.
+In contrast, air-driven handpieces depend on compressed air to spin a turbine, thus generating the necessary rotational force at speeds that can reach up to 400,000 RPM.

-Speed and Torque: Precision vs Power
+Speed and Torque: Precision vs. Power

 Noise and Vibration: Patient Comfort Matters